 - Check request must have the following attached if applicable:

-- For help with contracts, music organizations should go to CHM 112, and all others should see the Student Activities Director, BC 107.
+- For help with contracts, music organizations should go to CHM 112, and all others should see the Director of Student Activities, BC 108.
 Please do NOT make any verbal commitments prior to this meeting!

 - Remember – we don’t pay Minnesota sales tax except for meals and lodging.
 Sales tax paid will be refunded by the individual.
 Vendors may ask to see the college Minnesota Sales Tax Exemption Certificate.

 - The documents will be examined and the org cash balance will be checked.
 If there are sufficient funds in the unit, the expenditure will be approved, and the request will be sent to the Accounts Payable Office.